 If we’re to help them navigate safely through this never ending bombardment of human activities we need to know more about them.
 We want to know which species we can find in Yorkshire waters, where are they going, how do they use particular areas and more.
 Understanding the answers to these questions and more will help us advocate for management measures that will safeguard them for the future.

 This is where you come in!
 Citizen scientists are increasingly providing vital data by helping to record sightings of them.
-You don’t need to be an expert - anyone can be a Sea Watch Observer.
+You don’t need to be an expert - anyone can take part in a watch for National Whale and Dolphin Week 2020!
 All you need is enthusiasm, a pair of binoculars and a little patience.
-If you enjoy spending time by the coast regularly, why not take time to record what you see – and what you don’t?!
+If you enjoy spending time by the coast, why not take time to record what you see – and what you don’t?!

 SeaWatch have lots of advice on what (and how) to spot on their website, and make sure you submit your sightings via their form!

 Please do share our code of conduct with others.
 We want everyone to enjoy their interactions with wildlife and by following the basic steps on our infographic below we can ensure we don’t disturb them while doing so